openframeworks/ofSite/documentation/3d/ofNode.markdown

 Orbit node around a global position at a specific radius.

 Parameters:
-param0 The longitudinal position of the node in radians as float. param1 The latitudinal position of the node in radians as float. param2 The desired radius from the position in radians as float. param3 The global position to orbit around as ref to 3D vector.
+param0 The longitudinal position of the node in degrees as float. param1 The latitudinal position of the node in degrees as float. param2 The desired radius from the position in degrees as float. param3 The global position to orbit around as ref to 3D vector.
 Default = (0, 0, 0).